 Finally, as organizations want to adopt application modernization practices in more traditional work environments, like warehouses, factory floors, retail stores, and so on, this necessitates managing many more workloads on many more pieces of infrastructure.

-In the context of Kubernetes, the scalability of the cluster itself rarely becomes a reason to operate multiple clusters.
-Often before the scalability limits are hit, organizations have decided for many of the reasons listed previously to break services across multiple clusters.
-However, for the ones that do hit scale limits, splitting an application across multiple clusters can ease some of the scalability challenges, but with the added complexity of managing multiple clusters.
+Because GKE can scale clusters to more than 5000 nodes, these limits rarely become a reason to operate multiple clusters.
+Before a cluster reaches scalability limits, organizations often decide to break services across multiple clusters.
+For clusters that do reach scalability limits, running an application across multiple clusters can ease some challenges, but with the added complexity of managing multiple clusters.